tuur/STPS/README.md

 ### Usage

 ##### LPHC classification
+In short, Lazy Positive Hypothesis Classification uses a set of positive and negative examples ('training data').
+It classifies new instances based on if it can find a similarity (a subtree) with a positive example that is not shared with any negative example.
+Such similarity is called a positive hypothesis.
+The similarity operator we use is defined by the pattern structure STPS, and is based on tree intersection.

-The code allows classification of sets of trees (SOT).
-Sentences can be represented as a singleton containing only one tree, namely the parse tree of that sentence.
+The code allows classification of trees, or sets of trees (SOT).
+Sentences can be represented as a singleton containing only one tree, e.g. the parse tree of that sentence.
 In the toy example we classify phrases to be questions or no questions.

-The following command is to be used to classify the unlabeled SOT, stored in *example/unlabeled/unlabeled_trees.sot*, using as positive examples the SOT in *example/labeled/trees.sot* with their corresponding labels in *example/labeled/classlabels.labels*:
+The following command is to be used to classify the unlabeled SOT, stored in *example/unlabeled/unlabeled_trees.sot*, using as positive and negative examples the SOT in *example/labeled/trees.sot* with their corresponding labels in *example/labeled/classlabels.labels*:

 ```
 python lphc.py example/unlabeled/unlabeled_trees.sot example/labeled/trees.sot example/labeled/classlabels.labels question sentence -projection 1 -output_hypotheses 'pos_hyps.out' -output_origins 'origins.out'